cartesi/rollups/offchain/advance-runner/README.md

-# Server-Manager Broker Proxy

-This service is a proxy between the server-manager and the rollups broker.
+# Advance Runner

-It consumes rollups input events from the broker and use them to advance the server-manager state.
+This service consumes rollups input events from the broker and use them to advance the server-manager state.
-When the epoch finishes, the proxy gets the claim from the server-manager and produces the rollups claim events.
+When the epoch finishes, the advance-runner gets the claim from the server-manager and produces the rollups claim event.

 ## Getting Started